bshore/go-hirez/README.md

     RespType: "json",
   }

-  // New initializes a HiRezAPI instance with devID, auth key, platform type, and response type. client, err := hirezapi.New(devID, authKey, hirezapi.URLSmitePC, hirezapi.ResponseTypeJSON)
+  // New initializes a HiRezAPI instance with devID, auth key, url, and response type. client, err := hirezapi.New(devID, authKey, hirezapi.URLSmitePC, hirezapi.ResponseTypeJSON)

   // ^ NOTE: Using `struct` initialization and calling `New()` both require you to call